NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/Objects/Currency.md

 ## Currency
-Currency object represents a valid currency to be used in EPay Advantage.
+Currency object represents a valid currency to be used in EPay Advantage website.

 | Attribute | Data Type | Definition | Max Length |
 | :----------- | :--------- | :--------- | :--------- |